 Hypoxic Ischemic Encephalopathy

 A wide spectrum of clinical signs is associated with hypoxic ischemic encephalopathy (HIE), ranging from mild depression with loss of the suck reflex to grand mal seizures.
 Affected foals are typically normal at birth but show signs of CNS abnormalities within a few hours.
 However, some foals are obviously abnormal at birth, and some do not show signs until 24 hr of age.
 HIE is commonly associated with adverse peripartum events, including dystocia and premature placental separation, but some foals have no known peripartum period of hypoxia, suggesting that unrecognized in utero hypoxia occurred.
-(Also see Hypoxic Ischemic Encephalopathy.)
+(Also see Neonatal Encephalopathy.)

 Therapy for the various manifestations of hypoxia and ischemia involves control of seizures; general cerebral support; correction of metabolic abnormalities; maintenance of normal arterial blood gas values, tissue perfusion, and renal function; treatment of GI dysfunction; prevention, recognition, and early treatment of secondary infections; and general supportive care.
 Seizures must be controlled because they increase cerebral oxygen consumption by 5-fold.
 Diazepam and midazolam can be used for emergency control of seizures.
 If seizures are not readily stopped with diazepam, or >2 seizures are recognized, then treatment using a midazolam constant rate infusion can be instituted or phenobarbital therapy initiated.